hsc748NLP/SikuBERT-for-digital-humanities-and-classical-Chinese-information-processing/README.md

 ### From Google Drive

-If you are not in China, We put the model on Google drive for users to download, and we are working hard to upload it, please wait~
+If you are not in China, We put the model on Google drive for users to downloa.

 Old version download address: